fenago/katacoda-scenarios/learn-openshift-wildfly/accessing-openshift-services-remotely/intro.md

-In this Lab we will get learn to Deploy Applications using SourceCode.
+In this Lab we will get learn how to access Openshift services remotely.